 Pupils with SEND: supporting mental health

 Learn about whole-school strategies and personalised interventions to support the mental health of pupils with SEND.
-Find resources from charities and get guidance on writing your mental health policy.
+Find out how to get pupils talking, how to monitor wellbeing and get links to resources from charities and other organisations.

 School types: AllSchool phases: AllRef: 33686